-- 3. Enzyme deficiencies disorders like galactosaemia (where you are born missing the enzyme "galactose-1-phospahte uridyl-transferase" or 17- alpha- hydroxylase deficiency, among others, are quite rare but can be linked to POI. - 4.
-Latrogenic POI- Many medical interventions can result in early or premature menopause/POI.
+- 3. Enzyme deficiencies disorders like galactosaemia (where you are born missing the enzyme "galactose-1-phospahte uridyl-transferase") or 17- alpha- hydroxylase deficiency, are quite rare but can be linked to POI. - 4.
+Iatrogenic Premature Ovarian Insufficiency (POI) Many medical interventions can result in early or premature menopause/ POI.
+Iatrogenic POI means POI having been caused by medical treatments.
 Radiotherapy to the abdomen, pelvis or spine can affect ovarian function and fertility.
 Chemo and radio therapy for cancers (or Hodgkin's lymphoma) are associated with the highest incidence of latrogenic POI.
-Gynaecological cancers (esp. uterine, cervical and ovarian), BRCA mutation, severe endometriosis, PMDD and some blood disorders that may be managed by oophorectomy which will obviously result in POI.
-Even when they leave you with one or both ovaries you might still develop earlier menopause symptoms as a result of the impact of the surgery on blood flow in the pelvis. - 5.
-Autoimmune diseases and infections Conditions such as Hashimotos disease of the thyroid gland, Rheumatoid Arthritis, SLE, Myasthenia gravis, etc. can all be linked to POI.
+Gynaecological cancers (esp. uterine, cervical and ovarian), BRCA mutation, severe endometriosis, PMDD and some blood disorders that may be managed by removing your ovaries (oophorectomy) will result in POI.
+Even when they leave you with one or both ovaries, e.g. after a hysterectomy you might still develop earlier menopause symptoms as a result of the impact of the surgery on blood flow in the pelvis.

+5. Autoimmune diseases and infections - Conditions such as Hashimotos disease of the thyroid gland, Rheumatoid Arthritis, SLE, Myasthenia gravis, etc. can all be linked to POI.